vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

    - Mandatory field if `clientTlsAndTokenAuthSettings` is present
    - A sample secret file is [here](../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/secret.yaml)
       - The value in secret is base64 encoded
+      - You can use `kubectl` to create this secret in your kubernetes environment
 - `clientRootCaCert`
    - Root CA certificate for the client certificates which will be used by dApps
       - X509 format based certificate